rswijesena/ui-component-outcome-timer/README.md

 # Outcome Timer

-A component that triggers an outcome at a configurable interval.
+A component that triggers an outcome and/or forces another component to update at a configurable interval.

 ## Setup